 In 2011, an ABC documentary was made about Dance Cats Studio with Anny as its protagonist, thanks to Waterbyrd Films.
 The doco is called Ballroom Rules which aired as part of the ArtScape series by the ABC.

 Many heartfelt thanks to Nick Bird and Eleanor Sharpe at Waterbyrd Filmz, for this wonderful honour.
 A link to trailer: https://www.youtube.com/watch?v=GC0UgAk8kQs

 Anny sold Dance Cats in 2012 planning on retirement from the dance industry, but as with many things in life, things changed.
 Her love of dance was too strong and drove her to return to what was thought to have been left behind forever.
 Missing the energy and enthusiasm of a busy class Anny has returned, if only in a small way.
 Offering lessons on a social level and only on a few nights per week, for the foreseeable future.
 Hence, the inception of Queer as Foxtrot in 2016.

 So, Anny’s back to continue her contribution to the Same-Sex dance community of Melbourne.
 Hoping that her return will tempt some past students back to the dance floor.
 Hopefully also bringing new life and new students to this wonderful world of Same-Sex dancing, whilst not wanting to detract from anything Dance Cats is doing as this is still a functioning studio.
 Anny hopes that the further promotion of Same-Sex dancing will only benefit both studios in the long term, by building a stronger community of Same-Sex dancers in Melbourne.

-Whether you are experienced, a previous student or a complete beginner, we hope to see you on the dance floor for some dancing shenanigans, soon!
+Whether you are experienced, a previous student, just passing through, curious and/or a complete beginner, we hope to see you on the dance floor for some dancing shenanigans, soon!